SANTA SUSANA FIELD LABORATORY

 No substantive response has been received from Senator Stern or the California Attorney General or others on cc regarding H&S Code 25359.20.

-As of 2023, DTSC has finally removed all references to SB 990 from its web site.
+As of 2023, DTSC finally removed all references to SB 990 from its web site.

 2020 Amendment to Order on Consent